SOURCE / ECONOMY

 He Yongqian, a spokesperson for China's Ministry of Commerce Photo: Yin Yeping/GT

-China firmly opposes and will not accept the relevant remarks made by Japanese Prime Minister Sanae Takaichi regarding her demand for China's withdrawal of export control measures on dual-use items, He Yongqian, a spokesperson for the Ministry of Commerce said on Thursday, adding that the root cause of China's measures against Japan lies in Takaichi's erroneous remarks and actions, a fact the Japanese side knows fully well.
+China firmly opposes and will not accept remarks made by Japanese Prime Minister Sanae Takaichi regarding her request for China's withdrawal of export control measures on dual-use items to Japan, a spokesperson for the Ministry of Commerce (MOFCOM) said on Thursday, adding that the root cause of China's measures against Japan lies in Takaichi's erroneous remarks and actions, a fact the Japanese side is fully aware of.

-He Yongqian made the remarks at a press briefing when asked to comment on Japanese Prime Minister Sanae Takaichi's recent statement in a television program that China's tightening of export controls on dual-use items, which she claimed targets only Japan, does not conform to international practice, and her demand that China withdraw the measures.
+Spokesperson He Yongqian made the remarks at a press briefing when asked to comment on the Japanese leader's recent statement in a television program that China's tightening of export controls on dual-use items, which she claimed targets only Japan, does not conform to international practice, and her request that China withdraw the measures.

 First, Prime Minister Takaichi's erroneous remarks concerning the Taiwan question infringe upon China's sovereignty and territorial integrity, and constitute a blatant interference in China's internal affairs, and a threat of force against China, He Yongqian said.
 "Such actions seriously violate international law and basic norms governing international relations, and challenge the post-war international order and the outcomes of the victory in World War II."